NXLog Agent modules and routes

 Route branching

 The same module instance can be used in multiple routes simultaneously.
-Route branching can be useful when you need to store the same logs in various locations but want to filter or format logs differently according to the destination.
+Route branching can be useful when you need to store the same data in various locations but want to filter or format it differently according to the destination.

-The first route forwards the raw logs to their destination, while the second processes the log records with a processor module instance before forwarding them.
+The first route forwards the raw data to the destination, while the second processes the records with a processor module instance before forwarding it.

 <Route r1>